 (“Cheetahs” plays with the word “cheater,” or someone who breaks the rules in a competition so they can win.)

 - As already mentioned, any of the other words and phrases on this list could be considered cheesy.
 Even the word “cheesy” is itself a little cheesy.

-Together, these three slang phrases are the cheesiest of all cheesy slang words.
-Luckily, there is no hidden meaning behind these phrases and they are easy to learn.
+Together, these three phrases are the cheesiest of all cheesy phrases.
+Luckily, there is no hidden meaning behind these English phrases and they are easy to learn.